June 6th, 2012

 The purpose of all my social media communication - including this blog, Twitter, LinkedIn, Facebook, and any others - is for medical education only and is not intended to be nor does it substitute for medical advice.
 Posts here are to inform and are not intended to diagnose, treat, or cure disease.
 Information presented here or any other of my social media outlets is meant to support the relationship that already exists between you and your current physician and is not intended to be the sole source of medical decision-making for you our your family.

-If you like what you read or have a personal medical issue you’d like to discuss, call the office and schedule an appointment with me.
-I’ll be honored you chose me as your physician.
+If you like what you read or have a personal medical issue you'd like to discuss, call the office and schedule a Knoxville Plastic Surgery appointment with me.
+I'll be honored you chose me as your physician.

 9239 Park W Blvd #202, Knoxville, TN 37923